kernelci/kernelci-project/kernelci.org/content/en/docs/instances/chromeos/chromeos_changelog.md

 #### src/platform/minigbm
 	- Add patch to allow minigbm to work with panfrost BO ioctls.
 This works but needs significant changes before being sent upstream.

+#### src/platform/initramfs
+	- Contains a backport of a commit which got upstreamed in [this CL](https://chromium-review.googlesource.com/c/chromiumos/platform/initramfs/+/4262007).
+	- This fork can be removed when upgrading to a newer ChromiumOS version containing the above commit.

 #### src/overlays
 	- Added fix for broken upstream chipset-mt8183 virtual/opengles panfrost dependencies.
 	- Panfrost added as a graphics alternative for all Mediatek chipsets.
 	- Removed Mali G-57 empty job workaround firmware which is not required for upstream graphics.
 	- Instructed mt8183/8192 builds to use upstream kernel.
+	- Instructed mt8195 builds to use linux-next kernel / Mediatek Integration branch (see above).